Autumn in the Butler Pantry

 I love a collected feel!

-A Charming Collection
+A Charming Collection of Whites

 I gathered up the white dishes, stacks of plates, platters, bowls, teacups and more.